Waiuku Activities You Can’t Miss

 The Awhitu Peninsula has its very own winery and vineyard at Awhitu Wines.
 Pop in for tastings with spectacular harbour views!

-Feel like you’re back in time by riding the Glenbrook Vintage Railway steam train on a 15km scenic journey of the Manukau Harbour.
-Alternatively, take the kids on Thomas the Tank Engine!
-Trips depart every Sunday and public holidays.
+Feel like you’re back in time by riding the Glenbrook Vintage Railway’s steam and diesel trains on a 15km (9-mile) scenic journey of the Manukau Harbour.
+[Update: the steam train is currently out of service.
+Only diesel train tours are running.]
+Trips depart on Saturday, Sunday and Monday.
+Alternatively, take the kids on Thomas the Tank Engine during special day events.

 Location: Glenbrook Station Road.